Changissnz/nu_merchant_principal/README.md

 not of constancy.

-The word "alliance" operates on social-based arrangements, despite the perception of an alliance's order or organized chaos, both mathematically imitatable.
+The word "alliance" operates on social-based arrangements, despite the perception of any alliance's order or organized chaos, both mathematically imitatable.
 Scientific principles can be attempted to be set into place to ignite and persist alliances.
 There are methodologies to estimate the